 2. Google Ad Grants

 Google Ad Grants are one of the most beneficial offers from Google for Nonprofits because they allow your nonprofit organization to market for free.
-Ad Grants provides your organization with access to $10,000 of in-kind advertising for text ads every month.
+An ad grant provides your organization with access to $10,000 of in-kind advertising for text ads every month.
+Our friends at Nonprofit Megaphone can help you apply for these grants, as well as create and manage the ad campaign those funds pay for.

 In a normal year, Google offers $800 million in ad grants to nonprofit organizations.
 This year, however, they’ve added another $200 million to that budget in response to the coronavirus pandemic, providing an astounding $1 billion to nonprofit organizations.